Xkzysheng/KAGAT-Kolmogorov-Arnold-Graph-Attention-Network/README.md

 > KAGAT-NA1, KAGAT-NA2, KAGAT-AT, KAGAT-NA1-AT and KAGAT-NA2-AT.**
 >
 > **Full Paper Available at**: https://link.springer.com/chapter/10.1007/978-981-96-9946-9_22
+>
+> **Our KAN Layer is consist with this B-spline based KAN: https://github.com/Blealtan/efficient-kan**
 ## 🔍 Abstract
 We introduce **KAGAT** - a novel fusion of Kolmogorov-Arnold Networks (KAN) with Graph Attention Networks (GAT).
 By leveraging KAN's superior high-dimensional learning capabilities and GAT's attention-based neighborhood aggregation, we propose **five innovative architectures** that consistently outperform classic GNNs (GCN, GAT, GATv2, GIN) and existing KAN-based GNNs on node classification tasks across multiple datasets.